lecrabe/liberia_activity_data/README.md

-### Automatic processing chain for activity data in Liberia
+# Processing chain for the generation activity data in Liberia
 The material on this repo has been developed to run inside SEPAL (https://sepal.io)

-The aim of the processing chain is to develop activity data for Liberia REDD+ process
+The aim of the processing chain is to develop activity data for the Liberia REDD+ process

 ## Characteristics of the FREL
 The FREL combine GFC dataset, with an agricultural commodity layer and a priority landscape layer to produce a deforestation and degradation map.